Monday - Friday: 9 AM - 6 PM

 - The photos sent to the author for publication by Dr. Jonathan Pote, documenting his one-year stay in Laos in 1965/66.
 These photos not only allowed to considerably augment the file about the RLAF T-28s maintained by Air America, but also to add a completely new section at the end of the C-47 file, presenting all known information about the C-47s flown by the Royal Laotian Air Force that were also maintained by Air America.

-Once again, I kindly ask to send all corrections and all further additions to Paul Oelkrug, Coordinator of the Department of Special Collections, at [email protected].
-He will kindly forward all material to me.
+Once again, I kindly ask to send all corrections and all further additions to the Department of Special Collections.
+They will kindly forward all material to me.

 © University of Texas at Dallas, 15 August 2003, last updated on 23 August 2010